mlco2/codecarbon/README.md

 ### Flush data when running

-By default, Code Carbon only writes the CVS output file when it stops.
+By default, Code Carbon only writes the CSV output file when it stops.
 But for a long run you may want to save intermediate data.
 It is possible to call the flush() method to do so.